revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 <details><summary> <b>Show Answer</b> </summary>

-> In Python, there is no do-while loop present.
+> In Python, there is no do-while loop.
 But we can use while loop in it.
 </details>

 ---